 There are a handful of fifth-freedom routes by TAP Air Portugal, Brussels Airlines, or Turkish Airlines that you could book using Aeroplan short-haul awards, but these are the exception rather than the norm.

-Then, there’s also the frustration that the entire Atlantic zone is fairly expensive under the Aeroplan program – you can expect to pay 90,000–110,000 Aeroplan points for a one-way business class flight on most journeys to a Sub-Saharan African destination from an North American origin.
+Then, there’s also the issue of cost.
+With Aeroplan, you can expect to pay 90,000–110,000 Aeroplan points for a one-way business class flight on most journeys to a Sub-Saharan African destination from an North American origin.

-Hotel redemptions are another redeeming factor: Sub-Saharan Africa is peppered with low-priced hotels across most of the major chains, which nevertheless continue to charge higher prices if you were to pay with cash.
+Hotel redemptions are another redeeming factor: Sub-Saharan Africa is peppered with low-priced hotels across most of the major chains, which sometimes charge higher prices if you were to pay with cash.

 That brings us to a final consideration: the travel costs other than your flight and hotel tend to be pretty significant in Africa, too.